christophertcampbell/advent-of-code/2020/README.md

 ## Organization

-I organize most solutions here into multiple files with a package name corresponding to the day (eg: day02).
-I organize helper files into a common location which all days can import from.
+I have organized the solutions here into multiple files with a package name corresponding to the day (eg: day01).
+I have organized helper files into a common location which all days can import from.

 Simpler solutions (eg: day01) may be contained in a single Java file for simplicity.

 ## Compiling and running the solutions:

-### Solution not organized as a package
+### From within the `/src` directory:

-In the terminal, inside the day's directory:
+In the terminal, inside the `src/` directory:

-    > javac Day01.java
+    > javac day01/Day01.java
-    > java Day01
+    > java day01.Day01

-### Solution organized as a package
+### From within the specific day's directory:

-In the terminal, inside the day's directory:
+In the terminal, inside the day's directory (eg: `src/day01`):

     > javac -cp .. -d ..
-Day02.java
+Day01.java
-    > java -cp .. day02.Day02
+    > java -cp .. day01.Day01

 Explanation: